KTH-PDC/snic-irods-userdocs/source/Using_Swestore_iRODS.rst

 ^^^^^^^^^^^^^^^^^
 Graphical User Interface (GUI) clients are known to work on some operating systems.

- Cyberduck (5.2.3)
+ Cyberduck
-   Is graphical client for Windows and OS X.
+   Is a graphical client for Windows and OS X.

    #.
-Firstly you must download and install the cyberduck software.
-This is available from `Cyberduck Website <https://cyberduck.io/?l=en>`_.
-The version must be at least 4.7.1 for iRODS to be supported.
-We recommend version 5.2.3, as there currently seems to be an issue with the most recent version.
+Download and install Cyberduck from https://cyberduck.io.
    #.
-You then download the **cyberduck profile** (right click and select 'save link as' to download).
+Download and open the **Swestore iRODS cyberduck profile** (right click and select 'save link as' to download).
 Then click on the profile, cyberduck should then open the connection as a cyberduck book mark.
    #.
 Edit the profile as below changing the path to /snic.se/home/<YOUR_SNIC_USER_NAME>
    #.
 Close the profile and double click on the bookmark in cyberduck - if the bookmark is not visible, then you can bring it up by going to the menu Bookmark->toggle bookmarks.
 This should bring up the login prompt.
 Enter your SNIC username and password.
 A peculiarity of cyberduck with iRODS is that you must put the text PAM: before your username as is shown below.
    #.
 Once you have successfully authenticated you should get a view of your home directory.